GeneralPeacemaker/odin-recipes/README.md

 # odin-recipes
-Simple website is designed to showcase a collection of delicious recipes.
+Simple website is designed to showcase a collection of Odin's delicious recipes.